For child care workers, state aid for their own kids’ care is ‘life-changing’

 “It’s been life-changing for me,” said Then, a single mom who is also responsible for a disabled young adult whom she adopted.
 Without it, “I’d have to rearrange my life.”

-In 2022, Kentucky lawmakers changed the employer child care assistance program to specifically include child care workers at all income levels who work at least 20 hours a week.
-Other states, including New Hampshire and Rhode Island, have since launched programs modeled after the one in Kentucky.

-The Kentucky program was to end Sept.
-30, but Stephanie French, spokesperson for the state’s Cabinet for Health and Family Services, wrote in an email that the state will be using a combination of federal and state funding to continue the program.

-At least half a dozen states now have similar programs or are considering legislation to start them, according to EdSurge, a news site that covers education issues.
+At least half a dozen states, including Iowa, now have similar programs or are considering legislation to start them, according to EdSurge, a news site that covers education issues.

-The legislation pending in New Hampshire would make individuals employed by a licensed child care center eligible for the scholarship program if they worked at least 25 hours a week and earned no more than the median household income for their geographic area.
-Their child could be no older than 13, or 17 if the child had a disability.

-The one-year pilot program would come with $1 million that would be covered first by federal funds with the remainder paid by state dollars.
-It’s one of a few steps lawmakers took this year aimed at expanding affordable child care options.

 Supporters, including Republicans and Democrats, see retaining child care employees as a benefit not only to the workers and the centers facing worker shortages, but also to the states’ economies.
 For many people, the lack of affordable child care is a barrier to joining the workforce.